 The clip detector consists of a compact sensor head and mounting bracket.
 The clip detector senses the proximity of repair clips as they pass over the sensor's head.
-Once the clips are detected, the Metal Detector is desensitized, but not disabled.
-Any large piece of metal riding on the clips will still trigger the Detector.
+Once the clips are detected, the Metal Detector is desensitized or disabled for a period which has been preset at the factory.